mnieber/gen/docs/developers-manual.rst

 Blocks
 ======

-The parser treats the spec file as a collection of text blocks, where each block (title) corresponds to a Markdown section (title).
+To create resources for terms, Moonleap needs to know which terms in the spec file introduce a new resource, and which terms are merely repeated.
+To solve this problem, the parser treats the spec file as a collection of text blocks, where each block (title) corresponds to a Markdown section (title).
+If a term appears in a block title, then we say that the block _describes_ that term.
+This means that Moonleap will create a resource for that term using the specific resource creation rules that are associated with the block.
+If the term is repeated in the block body (or in a child block) then no new resource is created.
+We will later explain the exact rules that govern the resource creation process.

 Case 1: a spec file describes resources and their relations
 ===========================================================